• Skip to primary navigation

 You could also do everything bagel pretzel knots, pretzel rolls, pretzel twists, etc. Just look up the different ways to shape.
 They should all boil for around the same time as the pretzel bites.

-Bake time will vary depending on how thick your pretzel shapes are!
+Bake time will vary by a few minutes depending on how thick your pretzel shapes are!

 Equipment Notes